michaelklishin/monger/README.md

  * Learn from other clients like the Java and Ruby ones.
  * Target Clojure 1.3.0 and later from the ground up.

 ## Usage

 We are working on documentation guides & examples site for the 1.0 release.
-Please refer to the test suite for code examples.
+In the meantime, please refer to the [test suite](https://github.com/michaelklishin/monger/tree/master/test/monger/test) for code examples.

+## Powerful Query DSL

+Every application that works with data stores has to query them.
+As a consequence, having an expressive powerful query DSL is a must for client libraries like Monger.

-Here is what monger.query DSL looks like right now:
+Here is what monger.query DSL feels like:

 ``` clojure
 (with-collection "docs"